Serving 2, you’ll need…

 When you have two clean fillets, you can start to remove any bones.
 These run in a line along the centre of each fillet and can be removed with fish tweezers, or simply cut out in a ‘v’, using a knife.

-If this description isn’t clear, there are plenty of fish filleting videos up on youtube which will better explain the method and show you ways to quick-fillet a mackerel.
+If this description isn’t clear, there are videos on youtube which better explain the method and show you ways to quick-fillet a mackerel.

 Place the mackerel fillets in a dish with olive oil, grated garlic, chopped parsley, lemon zest and some cracked black pepper.
 Cover and leave to marinate.

-If you have a BBQ, now would be a good time to get it going (weather permitting), otherwise set your oven to grill at 190c and allow to heat up.
-Cut the mixed cherry tomatoes in half and layering up the basil leaves, cut these into little ribbons.
-Add all to a bowl with olive oil, salt and pepper.
+If you have a BBQ, now would be a good time to fire it up, otherwise set your oven to grill to high.
+Halve the mixed cherry tomatoes, chop the basil and add to a bowl with olive oil, salt and pepper.

-Drain and rinse the flageolet beans and pick and wash the samphire.
-Set aside.
+Drain and rinse the flageolet beans and pick and wash the samphire, discarding the thick woody part of the stalks.
+Combine and set aside.

-If barbecuing, I’d recommend using a grill basket to keep the fish intact when cooking but you can just place the fillets directly onto the grill for two minutes each side – just be aware that the skin may stick to the grill.
-For cooking in the oven, simply line up the mackerel fillets, skin side up on a foil-lined baking tray and place under the hot grill.
-Cook for three minutes, then turn over and grill the underside for one to two minutes.
+If barbecuing, you can use a grill basket to keep the fish intact when cooking, or you can wing it (like me) and place the fillets directly onto the grill for two minutes each side – just be aware that some of the skin will stick to the grill.
+For cooking in the oven, simply line up the mackerel fillets, skin side up on a foil-lined, oil brushed baking tray and place under the hot grill.
+Cook for three minutes, then turn over and grill the underside for one or two more minutes.

-Once cooked, set the mackerel fillets aside to rest on a plate for a couple of minutes.
+Once cooked, set the mackerel fillets aside to rest on a plate.
 Meanwhile, toss the flageolet beans and samphire in a hot pan with some lemon juice, salt and pepper, until the samphire softens a little and turns to a glossy emerald green.